 1949 Hill v.
 City of Richmond, 189 Va.
 576, 53 S.E.2d 810.

-Plaintiff fell at night over slight depression in sidewalk with which he was familiar, but he claimed that it was hidden by snow.
+Plaintiff fell at night over slight depression in sidewalk with which he was familiar, but he claimed that it was hidden by snow and ice.
 Court held that he should have remembered where depression was and taken precautions.
 Several cases cited.

 1948 Walker v.
 Memorial Hosp., 187 Va.
 5, 45 S.E.2d 898.

-There is no obligation to remove ice and snow nor to warn of its presence until such time as precipitation has stopped.
+There is no obligation to remove snow and ice nor to warn of its presence until such time as precipitation has stopped.
 Every pedestrian who ventures out in inclement weather with precipitation on ground is risking chance of fall.

 1943 Brann v.
 F.W.
 Woolworth, 181 Va.
 213, 24 S.E.2d 424.